smowli/loki-logs-downloader/README.md

 It also comes in both **CLI and SDK flavors**.
 You can run it as-is, but advanced use cases are also possible.
 For example, you can plug in your custom file system interface and implement things like:

-- Backing up logs to remote file storage, like S3
+- Backing up logs to a different storage system, like S3
 - Migrating logs to another log management system

 ## 🏃 Getting Started